openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/adapters/ovms_adapter.md

 # OpenVINO Model Server Adapter

-The `OVMSAdapter` implements `ModelAdapter` interface which makes it possible to use Model API with models hosted in OpenVINO Model Server.
+The `OVMSAdapter` implements `ModelAdapter` interface.
+The `OVMSAdapter` makes it possible to use Model API with models hosted in OpenVINO Model Server.

 ## Prerequisites